Disciplinary Regulations

 Due process in dealing with disciplinary problems is primarily for protecting the reputation of a student against false or unsupported accusations.
 The purpose of disciplinary action is always redemptive, with every effort made to help the student involved to gain insight into his or her own needs and motivations as a student.

-A student disciplinary committee will handle all cases referred to it by the dean of women or dean of men and will be the appellate body for decisions made by the dean that are appealed by the student.
+A student disciplinary committee will handle all cases referred to it by the campus pastor, dean of women, or dean of men and will be the appellate body for decisions made by the dean that are appealed by the student.
 The committee will handle any case involving the possible dismissal of a student, and dismissal may only take place by action of the faculty.
 The student will receive a written statement of charges against him or her.
 He or she may be accompanied by a personal representative, may bring witnesses on his or her own behalf, and may choose not to answer any of the questions placed on him or her when meeting with the disciplinary committee.
 If either the Student Disciplinary Committee or the student deems the advice of a lawyer necessary, such a person may give any advice he or she believes pertinent; but he or she may not enter the proceedings and/or deliberations of a student disciplinary committee.

 Should the situation warrant it, the student may be given a warning, a disciplinary probation, a required leave of absence, or a dismissal.
 Appeal of any action of the student disciplinary committee may be made to the faculty in writing.
 Further appeal may be made after the faculty’s decision to the president of Mid-America.
 Such an appeal must be in writing, and a personal interview will be granted with the appeal.